 Another factor that might influence your choice between white gold and yellow gold is their price.
 The price of gold jewelry depends on several factors, such as the karat, the design, the brand, and the market value of gold.

-In general, white gold is more expensive than yellow gold, because it is mixed with more expensive metals, such as nickel, palladium, or platinum, and because it needs to be coated with rhodium, which is also very expensive.
+In general, white gold is more expensive than yellow gold, because it is mixed with more expensive metals, such as nickel, palladium, or platinum, and because it needs to be coated with rhodium, which is also costly.
 However, the price difference between white gold and yellow gold is not very significant, and you can find affordable and high-quality options for both types of gold.

 Hypoallergenic Properties